University of Stirling: University Court

 The university's governing body is the University Court.
 It has overall responsibility for the management of the university's resources, the ongoing strategic direction of the university and the approval of major developments.
 The Court meets four times over the course of the academic year.
-In May 2015 the university appointed Fiona Sandford as Chair of Court, taking up the post on 1 August 2015, for a period of four years.
-She succeeded Alan Simpson who was chair from 2007 to 2015.
+The current Chair of Court is Hamish Grossart.

 Academic Council

 Academic Council is the body responsible for the management of academic affairs, awarding of all degrees, and for the regulation and superintendence of the education, discipline and welfare of the students of the university.
 The Council consists of various academics and is chaired by the Principal of the university.

 Academic profile

 Teaching

 Most Scottish degree programmes are designed to include four years of study with the intention of providing a broad and flexible education.
 Stirling has offered four-year, modular degree programmes since the university was first founded.
 In the 1960s and 1970s Credit Accumulation and Transfer Schemes, which create flexible pathways for students to acquire qualifications, were predominantly used in the US with the UK system operating on a disciplinary progression model.
 Initially, Stirling's modular approach, and its inherent flexibility, was seen as novel in the UK, but through time, more institutions moved to a semester basis and today almost all universities operate in this way.

 Teaching at Stirling is delivered on a two-semester basis with the academic year beginning in mid-September and the first semester ending in mid-December.
 The second semester runs from the beginning of January to the end of May each year.
 At undergraduate level, three modules are taken in the first semester and three in the second.
 The basic module of study at Stirling is assigned 20 Scottish Credit and Qualifications Framework (SCQF) credit points.
 Ordinary degrees have a minimum credit total of 360 points.

 The university offers a wide range of undergraduate and postgraduate courses covering the liberal arts, natural science, management school and health science.
 Stirling achieved a 5 Star Excellence Award for Teaching by QS Stars in 2016.